OTRI-Unipd/OTRI/README.md

 To bootstrap scripts, you'll have to populate the `metadata` table with rows that contain the `ticker` key.
 > [!NOTE]
-> There shouldn't be two atoms with the same `ticker` value, consider using a `UNIQUE index`
+> There shouldn't be two metadata atoms with the same `ticker` value, consider using a `UNIQUE index`

 ### Configuration files